99 happy years: Blowing Rock's Jewell Moody celebrates her birthday

 “It was a happy place to live and a healthy place to live,” Moody said.

-Moody said she remembers going to horse shows going up and liked to walk every day.
+Moody said she remembers going to horse shows growing up, and that she liked to walk every day.

+“Jewell is very generous and thoughtful to her friends,” said Cynthia Weathers, a relative of Moody’s.
+“For example, when Gail Pitts was paralyzed, Jewell introduced her to gardening.
+If she has extra food, she always thinks of who she can share it with.”

+“I’ve known her all my life, she’s a great gal,” said Peggy Robbins Sellers.

-When asked for advice for young people on how to live a long live, Moody said to be happy, work, play, enjoy sports as well as getting out and walking.
+When asked for advice for young people on how to live a long life, Moody said to be happy, work, play, enjoy sports as well as getting out and walking.

 “The only reason I’m here is that I was a walker,” Moody said.
 “I walked all my life and I had a wonderful husband and son who liked to walk.”